murphye/gloo-ref-arch-aws/README.md

 * Demonstrate how all of the Gloo components work together for an enterprise use case
 * GitOps-first approach with Argo CD to deploy applications and configurations, including configurations for Gloo and Istio
-* Integration with a enterprise monitoring solution (Datadog)
+* Integration with an enterprise monitoring solution (Datadog)
 * API design, development, and management approach using Git (Stoplight Studio)
 * Multi-cluster and multi-region traffic routing and service failover using both Gloo Edge and Gloo Mesh
 * Demonstrate Gloo integrations with AWS